 I have three beautiful, Godly daughters-in-law.
-One has a brand new baby, John Mark Robin Heath, and the other two expect babies in the next few months.
 My emotional goal for this year is to become a student of these women.
 I have much to learn from them.
 My plan:

 - Look for opportunities to serve and love them through these exciting days.

 This is a hard one.
 I traditionally set a goal of having a daily quiet time, which is a noble goal.
 But I know I need more – something deeper.
 My spiritual goal for this year is to know and comprehend the love God has for me through His Son, Christ Jesus.
 My Plan: